HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 # Summary
 [summary]: #summary

-This proposal aims to allow the creation and usage of a Hathor Wallet integrated with a certified and industry-proven Hardware Security System ( HSM ), especifically the ones from [Dinamo Networks](https://www.dinamonetworks.com/en/hardware-security-module-hsm/), for increased security of all of an use case's operations.
+This proposal aims to allow the creation and usage of a Hathor Wallet integrated with a certified and industry-proven Hardware Security System ( HSM ), specifically the ones from [Dinamo Networks](https://www.dinamonetworks.com/en/hardware-security-module-hsm/), for increased security of all of a use case's operations.

 # Motivation
 [motivation]: #motivation

-Hardware Security Modules are enterprise cryptographic key management designed for big corporations.
+Hardware Security Modules are enterprise cryptographic key management devices designed for big corporations.
 Integrating our wallet with a Hardware Security Module (HSM) is highly relevant and beneficial for us due to the following reasons:

 1) **Enhanced Security**: these devices are specialized to provide a high level of security for cryptographic operations.
 1) **Protection against attacks**: HSM devices help mitigate various cyberattacks by securely storing private keys and performing critical cryptographic operations within a secure environment
 1) **Compliance and regulatory requirements**: in many industries and jurisdictions, compliance with security standards and regulations is crucial.
-Integrating a certified and recognized HSM device with our wallet can help meet these requirements.
+Integrating a certified and recognized HSM device with our wallet can help use cases meet those requirements.
 Their usage can also demonstrate a commitment to data protection and security best practices.
 1) **Offline key generation**: keys generated within an HSM never come into contact with potentially insecure environments, which adds an extra layer of protection against external threats
 1) **Audit Trail and Accountability**: HSMs often provide robust audit trail capabilities.
-This feature helps maintain accounability and traceability, crucial in enterprise and compliance-driven industries
+This feature helps maintain accountability and traceability, crucial in enterprise and compliance-driven industries
 1) **Trust and Confidence**: Integrating an HSM with Hathor instills trust and confidence among use cases.
 When corporations know that their assets are secured by industry-standard HSMs, they are more likely to trust our platform and use it for their financial and business needs.

 Overall, the integration of our wallet with an HSM helps elevate the security posture of your project, reduces the risk of unauthorized access and manipulation, and increases trust among stakeholders.